vlang/v/vlib/v/help/FORMATTING.md

 ## Example

 Adding a help file was made to be easy.
-All you have to do is add it to the hashmap in `help.v`, create the text file in the appropriate category, and V should recognize it.
+All you have to do is create the text file in the appropriate category, and V should recognize it.

 ```text
 Short description of what it does